clicon/cligen/README.md

 CLIgen is a Command-Line Interface generator.

-> Note: This repo has migrated from https://olofhagsand/cligen.git to https://github.com/clicon/cligen.git.
-Redirection should work, but for existing
-> clones it is recommended to change remote as follows: `git remote set-url origin https://github.com/clicon/cligen.git`

 Well, actually it is not really a generator, since it does not _generate_ code for CLI:s.
 Instead, it builds and interprets datastructures (a parse-tree) which a library (libcligen) interprets